-Orange is about 250 kms away from Sydney and popular for its vivid foliage during Autumn, amazing food and drinks but most of all how gorgeous it gets in the colder months.
-If you’re not much of an adventure buff and like kicking back and taking in the view — this is the place to head to.
-The bar culture is also amazing and you’re likely to find a cosy bar with a cackling fire place in most areas of the city.
+Orange is about 250 kms away from Sydney and popular for its vivid foliage during Autumn but it also knows how to put on a show during the colder months.
+If you enjoy kicking back and a bit of TLC — this is the place to head to.
+The bar culture is also amazing and you’ll likely stumble upon a cosy bar with a crackling fireplace in most parts of town.

 Perisheris located about 5.5 hours away from Sydney and is a pretty popular holiday destination for Australians.
-With four major ski resorts linked together, Perisher is also the largest ski resort in the country.
+With four major ski resorts linked together, Perisher is the largest ski resort in the country.
 It also pulls all the stops to give you an epic winter adventure.
 With outdoor activities galore, right from snowboarding to skiing to mountain climbing — this is the IT place to be if you want to go all out with your snow adventures.
 Perisher has a great number of resorts and cafes in the area plus bars with outstanding views of the valley.

 5. Corin Forest

 About 4 hours away from Sydney, Corin Forest is located in the Tidbinbilla Mountain Ranges just about 45 minutes away from Canberra.
 It also provides for a great winter experience if you don’t want to travel too far from the city.
 The fact that it is located in a pretty secluded valley only adds to the magic of Corin Forest.
 There are also plenty of public transport options from Sydney if you’re not confident about driving in the snow.

-Oberon is the ideal winter getaway especially if you’re looking for some quiet downtime, away from the city.
-If outdoor activities aren’t really your thing and you’d much rather stay warm indoors while still experiencing the magic of winter up close — head over to Oberon.
-Pro tip for instagram aficionados — head over to one of pine plantations near Oberon for an epic Insta shot.
+Oberon is the ideal winter getaway especially if you’re looking for some quiet downtime away from the city.
+If outdoor activities aren’t really your thing and you’d much rather stay warm indoors while still experiencing the magic of winter up close — head up to Oberon.
+Pro tip for Instagram aficionados — make sure to stop at one of the pine plantations near Oberon for an epic shot.
 You won’t be disappointed.